The LDBC Social Network Benchmark: Interactive v1 Workload

-This workload consists of a set of relatively complex read-only queries, that touch a significant amount of data -- often the two-step friendship neighborhood and associated messages --, but typically in close proximity to a single node.
+The Interactive v1 workload consists of a set of relatively complex read-only queries, that touch a significant amount of data -- often the two-step friendship neighbourhood and associated messages --, but typically in close proximity to a single node.
 Hence, the query complexity is sublinear to the dataset size.

-The LDBC SNB Interactive workload consists of four query classes:
+The LDBC SNB Interactive workload consists of three query classes: